 One of the things I enjoy the most about this season is reaching friends and family on the phone.
 During the rush, rush, rush of my everyday life, I don’t often take the time, but in the coming weeks I know I’ll sit in my favourite chair and share stories, laughter and love with some of my very favourite people in many parts of the world.

 Growing up in Northern Ontario, with family spread across the country and into the U.S., phone calls were definitely a part of every childhood Christmas.
-Here’s a fun two-minute video reminder of the costs of those calls over the years:
+Here’s a fun “back in the day” video about long distance calls:

 Another tradition I’ve kept up since childhood, which I know many of you share, is finding ways to give beyond family, friends and colleagues.
 Because I believe that everyone deserves the ability to communicate, be heard and access support, I’ve chosen to make donations to: